 It might be possible to establish if meteorological conditions are extraordinary based on worldwide variations in regional and seasonal climatic conditions.
 Where certain meteorological conditions occur more frequently at certain times than elsewhere, they cease to be extraordinary.
-Air carriers which operate flights in regions or at times of particular weather phenomena then run the risk of being affected by what are then ordinary circumstances ([...] [reference to national literature]).
+Air carriers which operate flights in regions or at times of particular weather phenomena then run the risk of being affected by what are then ordinary circumstances [...].

-In the case of air traffic management decisions, it may depend on the reason for them, that is whether the reason for the control measure was of an extraordinary nature (see, in that regard, [...] [reference to national literature] and judgment of the Handelsgericht Wien (Commercial Court, Vienna) of 6 January 2017, Case 60 R 62/17y [...]).
+In the case of air traffic management decisions, it may depend on the reason for them, that is whether the reason for the control measure was of an extraordinary nature [...].
 For example, decisions which need not be expected, because they fall outside normal operations, such as diversions due to accident, terrorist attack, political events or unusually extreme weather, might qualify as extraordinary, whereas general capacity constraints, unspecified meteorological conditions and suchlike might not.